Agile is a thing already

 Agile, as we know it, means any development framework or methodology that adheres to all or most of the values and principles listed in the Agile Manifesto, which was published in 2001.
 The Manifesto is the end result of several streams of exploration and experimentation that continued throughout the 90s (1990s, not 1890s).
 These streams resulted in the invention of eXtreme Programming, Scrum, Feature Driven Development, Crystal Clear, and other development paradigms.
 The genius of the Manifesto is that it captured in a very high level way the common philosophical foundations of these new approaches and dubbed those values and principles Agile.

-In the 16 years since publication of the Manifesto, Scrum has become the Agile methodology of choice around the world, and also the software development methodology of choice around the world.
-The engineering practices associated with successful, high performance Agile software development have coalesced into the Devops movement, and in the modern world it seems incomplete to implement Agile without Devops, and vice versa.
+In the 16 years since publication of the Manifesto, Scrum has become the Agile framework of choice around the world, and also the software development framework of choice around the world.
+The engineering practices associated with successful, high performance Agile software development have coalesced into the Devops movement, and in the modern world it seems incomplete to implement Agile without DevOps, and vice versa.
 Additionally, user-centered design approaches have learned to take advantage of the feedback cycles built in to Scrum.
 Dozens of books and hundreds or thousands of blogs, articles, papers, and videos have been created on the subject of Agile, Scrum, DevOps and associated topics.